 Coronavirus & the Echo Lake Community

-We know everyone is wanting the county to move to Phase 3 and life to return closer to normal.
+We know everyone is wanting the county to move to something closer to normal.
 For the latest Covid-19 information pertaining to Snohomish County, all the latest data and trends can be found HERE.
 It is important to remain informed about the current conditions and what that means to your family.
 As the pandemic continues into 2021 everyone needs to maintain their safe space and protect those around you.
 It maters that everyone be safe.
 We are stronger together and when it comes to the pandemic, that includes the county and region.

 Here a couple of couple quick downloads

 This could also be a time to consider the well-being of your neighbors, remembering ‘We are stronger together’.
 There are governmental agencies working to prevent the spread of Covid-19 but at the core of prevention is personal preparedness!
 The Echo Lake Community Board is also staying abreast of the situation.
 If there are developments that more directly impact our community, we will issue local alerts.
 For now, follow the above guidelines and understand this too will pass and life will return to normal.

 We had a great presentation by Sgt.
 Rebecca Lewis to a packed house, learning about how to protect ourselves and avoid potentially bad situations.
 We will be hosting more speakers in 2020, so stay tuned!